 Seriously though, it’s bloody fancy.
 See more here.

 Oof, time to settle yourself in for a long one.
 First up, Eurostar to Paris (standard fare for you by this point), before you catch the TGV from Paris to Munich.
 You’ve got options from here to Istanbul, either taking an arguably more scenic route via Budapest and Bucharest, or following the more traditional route of the old Orient Express via Belgrade and Sofia.
 Both lovely, both requiring a commitment of about four days, but it’ll make for one hell of an adventure.
 Once in Istanbul, start with Hagia Sophia, the Blue Mosque, and the Grand Bazaar, and then explore from there!
 Check out The Man in Seat 61 for details.

 An intriguing new option was revealed recently, with the Swedish government unveiling plans to launch an overnight train from Malmö to Cologne.
-Assuming the reverse is true, and knowing that Cologne is reachable in a matter of hours thanks to the Eurostar and a connecting train, this means London-Malmö is a distinct possibility, with a journey time of around seventeen hours.
+Assuming the reverse is true, and knowing that Cologne is reachable in a matter of hours thanks to the Eurostar and a connecting train, this means London-Malmö is a distinct possibility, with a journey time of around seventeen or eighteen hours.
 That might get cut even further if future plans to connect Malmö to Brussels via overnight trains come to fruition.
-The earliest we could see these trains is 2022 or 2023, but it’s an exciting start for sure.
+The earliest we could see these trains is later this year, but it’s an exciting start for sure.
 Read all about it here.